luickk/MinimalRoboticsPlatform/README.md

 Topics can be used for all kinds of statically sized data.
 Depending on the amount of data per time unit, there a re different methods of retrievals.
 - `userSysCallInterface.waitForTopicUpdate(..)` (which leverages a semaphore) can be used to wait for data in a separate thread

-- `userSysCallInterface.popFromTopic(..)` reads n unit of the latest(depending on the buffer type) data
+Uses sys-calls as interface.
+Pushes/reads n units of the latest(depending on the buffer type) data
+- `userSysCallInterface.popFromTopic(..)`
-- `userSysCallInterface.pushToTopic(..)` pushes n units of data to the topic
+- `userSysCallInterface.pushToTopic(..)`

 Uses direct mapped memory to read/write to a Topic.
 Is also bound to all preconfigured parameters including the buffer type.
 - `ShareMemTopicsInterface.read(..)`